 Recommended reading: Where to Eat in Riga: The Best Restaurants and Beyond, Latvia

-Claimed to have the best view in the whole city, this is where you come when you want to take in the city skyline.
-It's also the place to visit when you need a cocktail or two.
+Claiming the best view in the whole city, this is where you come when you want to take in the city skyline.
+It's also the place for a cocktail or two.

-The cocktail menu is impressive.
-Each tempting creation is presented with a little tale about Latvia, so you see drinking one is as much an educational experience as it is enjoyable!
+Each tempting creation arrives with a little tale about Latvia, so it's as much about education as anything else.
+Ahem.

 You can also grab a bite to eat too.
-The menu includes seafood, two pages of meat food and a few token vegetarian dishes.
+The menu includes seafood, two pages of meat dishes and a few token vegetarian choices.